RareIridium77/Reforger-Base/Readme.md

 - Player damage simulation inside vehicles
 - Easy hook integration for extending or overriding behavior

+# Possibly Conflicting Addons

+- [Damage Players In Seats](https://steamcommunity.com/sharedfiles/filedetails/?id=428278317) (May increase damage to players in vehicle)

 ## License

 You can freely use and modify this base within your GMod projects, but attribution is appreciated.